wanglab2022/devapadb/README.md

 ## Credits

-wanglab2022/devapadb was originally written by Jinlong Ru & Xia Wang.
+DevAPAdb was originally written by [Jinlong Ru](https://github.com/rujinlong), [Dingbang Ding](https://github.com/Dingdingbang0514) and Xia Wang.

 We thank the following people for their extensive assistance in the development of this pipeline: